MichaelAHood/readmissions-risk-scorer/README.md

 ## 3. How to Use the Solution

-Once a preditive model has been created and validated, it can be deployed as a cloud-based service that allows the model's predictive capabilities to be consumed by other applications.
+Once a predictive model has been created and validated, it can be deployed as a cloud-based service that allows the model's predictions to be consumed by other applications.
 For example, discharge planning software can pass a list of patient IDs to the model and receive a score that indicates the readmission risk for each patient.
+Once high-risk patients have been identified, their EMRs and discharge plans can be scrutinized to identify any risk factors that have been identified.

-Once high-risk patients have been identified, their EMRs and discharge plans can be modified to mitigate any risk factors that have been identified.
+In this way, the model serves as a cognitive aid to assist hospital staff in identifying high-risk people who may have gone unnoticed.

 ## 4. What Does the Solution Contain